S3-working-group/s3-practical-guide/docs/purposeful-action.md

 Understanding and describing interventions is often straightforward; you list the specific step(s) you take and/or the constraint(s) you put in place to fulfill a purpose.
 Clearly understanding and describing purpose, however, can be more challenging, and there are several ways to do it.

-One way to understand purpose is as the confluence of a _situation_ that is relevant to address, and the _outcome(s)_ considered valuable to achieve in relation to that situation.
+One way to understand purpose is as the confluence of a _situation_ that is relevant to address, and the _outcomes_ considered valuable to achieve in relation to that situation.
 To define purpose, we use two concepts:

 -   **Organizational Driver**: a _situation_ of relevance that you want to address.
 -   **Requirement:** a state considered valuable to establish or maintain in order to address a specific driver.